mishalshah92/terraform-azure-core-modules/README.md

-# Terraform Azure Base Modules
+# Terraform Azure Modules

-A bunch of Azure modules to deploy Azure infrastructure have no dependency on other terraform modules.
+A bunch of Azure modules to deploy Azure infrastructure with default values set.

 - **Terraform version** >= `0.15`